 Treating the South Texas Area

 Hamilton Vascular is your premier center for the treatment of vein disease, artery disease, feminine conditions, and interventional radiology.
-With six convenient locations, our expert medical specialists and highly-trained staff members are proud to offer cutting-edge vascular and arterial treatments to residents of Houston, Austin, San Antonio, and the neighboring communities in southern Texas.
+With multiple convenient locations, our expert medical specialists and highly-trained staff members are proud to offer cutting-edge vascular and arterial treatments to residents of Houston, Austin, San Antonio, and the neighboring communities in southern Texas.
 We are proud to offer a range of surgical and non-surgical treatments for spider veins.

 What are Spider Veins?

 Spider veins are a frustrating problem for many of our patients.
 While they typically do not cause any discomfort, spider veins do cause thin, thread-like red or blue lines to appear along the skin.
 Also known as telangiectasia, spider veins occur when blood vessels widen and form clusters under the skin to create a signature web-like appearance.
 If you are unhappy with the appearance of your spider veins or are experiencing burning and itching around the area in which you have spider veins, we encourage you to come in and see one of our specialists in a private consultation.

 What Causes Spider Veins?

 The cause of your spider veins may be hard to determine as there are a variety of factors that may be included in their appearance.
 Spider veins can be hereditary, or caused by pregnancy, job or lifestyles which require long periods of standing or sitting.
 Spider veins can also be caused from underlying venous insufficiency.
 Our vascular specialists can determine the cause of your spider veins and recommend the best treatment options.